Indiana Grand Gets New Starter

-Steve Peterman joins Indiana Grand as the starter.
+Steve Peterman hired as new starter.

 Steve Peterman has joined the team at Indiana Grand Racing & Casino as starter.
 Peterman brings in more than 27 years of experience in his field and has already begun his position as the track’s official starter effective July 10.
 Peterman replaces John Jamison, who left late in July to become the track superintendent at Lone Star Park in Texas.